magenta-cuda/wp-macros/readme.txt

 == Changelog ==

 = 1.1 =
-* Support optional arguments for filter functions.
+* Support optional arguments for filter functions, e.g. alpha@sprintf('The value is: %s',$) where $ specifies the position of value to be filtered
+* Support negative indexes e.g. alpha@<-1> references the last value of the multi-valued custom field alpha

 = 1.0.1 =
 * Fixes for WordPress 4.3 beta.